 If you’re having problems with a neighbour or their children, try talking to them first.
 Explain what’s bothering you clearly by including times, dates and types of behaviour.
 We would encourage you to try and deal with this yourselves initially through respectable dialogue with your neighbour.

 What is Anti-social Behaviour (ASB)?

 Anti-social Behaviour includes more serious and sometimes criminal behaviours.

-Please download and fill in the Neighbour Complaint Incident Diary by clicking here, to start building an evidence log.
+If the behaviour is criminal, please report to the police immediately.
+If not, please contact ateb using our Online Form or call us on Online Form or call us on clicking here, to start building an evidence log.
 It is so important that you fill in these sheets as often and thoroughly as you can so we have more options when it comes to taking action.
 Make sure you email or post these diary sheets back to us as soon as you’ve completed them.

 Or, if you’re affected by noise, you can report it to us using the free ‘Noise App’.
 You can do this by visiting clicking here and downloading the app onto your smartphone and following the instructions below.